Invasive species in the United States: Great Lakes

 Current efforts in the Great Lakes ecoregion focus on measures that prevent the introduction of invasive species.
 As a major transport area, a number of invasive species have already been established within the Great Lakes.
 In 1998, the United States Coast Guard, in accordance with the National Invasive Species Act of 1996, established a voluntary ballast water management program.
 In 2004 this voluntary program became mandatory for every ship entering U.S.-controlled waters.
 Current measures are among the most stringent in the world and require ships entering from outside the Exclusive Economic Zone to flush ballast water in open seas or retain their ballast water for the length of their stay in the Great Lakes.
-Failure to comply with the U.S. Coast Guard’s regulations can result in a class C felony.
+Failure to comply with the U.S. Coast Guard's regulations can result in a class C felony.

 Another preventative measure in the Great Lakes region is the presence of an electrified barrier in the Chicago Sanitary and Ship Canal.
 The barrier is meant to keep Asian carp from reaching Lake Michigan and the other Great Lakes.
 On December 2, 2010, Michigan, Ohio, Pennsylvania and Wisconsin were denied their request to force the closing of the canal by the United States district court.
 The closing of the canal would have once again separated Lake Michigan and the Mississippi river system.
 States argued that the canal, and the Asian carp in it, posed a risk to $7 billion worth of industry.
 Currently the electric barrier is the only preventative measure and some question its effectiveness, particularly following the discovery of Asian carp DNA past the barrier.
 The discovery of DNA of Asian carp could be linked to live bait used around the Great Lakes region.
 The method for identifying the DNA is called environmental DNA (eDNA) surveillance.
 This method uses DNA that is left in the environment to identify species in low abundances.

 In June 2022, the Illinois Department of Natural resources announced a campaign to rebrand Asian carp as Copi.
 The Copi renaming is a part of a Federal and state initiative to get the public to eat the invasive fish, decrease its numbers in Midwestern waterways, and prevent its introduction to the Great Lakes.

-The federal United States Environmental Protection Agency -- the Great Lakes Restoration Initiative - is funding the Copi rebrand of Asian carp.
+The federal United States Environmental Protection Agency—the Great Lakes Restoration Initiative - is funding the Copi rebrand of Asian carp.
+Within two months of the rebranding, approximately 1.1 e6lbs of the fish had been sold in seven states.